BlakexLim/c0124-code-solutions/express-mutations/express-mutations-quiz-notes.md

 All student notes should be written here.

+- why do we put it into the body instead of URL?
+  Body is encrypted when transferring, whereas in the url, it's available to the world. convention
   How to write `Code Examples` in markdown

 for JS: